sammi-turner/MacOS-Dotfiles/README.md

 Very simple zsh, bash, vim, iterm2, and legacy mac terminal set ups.

-## Installing Oh My ZSH! on iterm2
+## Installing Oh My ZSH! for use on iterm2

 Installing [Oh My ZSH!](https://ohmyz.sh/) will wipe your existing .zshrc file and replace it with a default one.